 In most cases, the higher end of the award bracket will be awarded to those with the most severe level of injury.
 For a more in-depth estimated view at what you could claim, please contact us at Legal Helpline.

-Claiming compensation for accidents caused by emergency vehicles that have left you injured can be a complicated process that may take months before any conclusion is reached.
+Claiming compensation for emergency services vehicle accident claims that have left you injured can be a complicated process that may take months before any conclusion is reached.
 This will require a significant amount of legal representation that most people simply wouldn’t be able to afford for a long period of time especially if they are unable to work due to their injuries.
 Even if they could afford it, there is no guarantee that after several months of paying high legal costs, their case will be won and so they may be left with a huge dent in their finances that they may never recover from.

 However, there is another option.
 At Legal Helpline we offer a no win no fee service.
 In simple terms, it basically means that if we represent you and we do not win, we will not charge you for any legal fees whatsoever, you pay nothing.
 Of course, if we win, we will charge for our legal fees but we take our payment as a small percentage (maximum 25%) of your final settlement amount.
 So with our no win no fee service, there are no upfront costs, no costs during the claims process and so no gambling of your finances.

-We have been working in the personal injury claims industry for many years and our wealth of knowledge and expertise is very extensive.
+We have been working with emergency services accident claims for many years and our wealth of knowledge and expertise is very extensive.
 We have a fantastic track record for successful claims, often resulting in us winning the maximum award amount possible for our clients.

 We are a reliable and friendly team that work hard to get the best for our clients, you really couldn’t be in better hands!
 We work as quickly and as efficiently as we possibly can, keeping our clients updated every step of the way.
 We understand that our clients are often going through a very difficult time with making a compensation claim and so act with sensitivity when discussing the details of their claim with them.

-Once we commit to representing someone with a compensation claim, we don’t hang about.
+Once we commit to representing someone with a compensation claim, we don’t hang about it.
 We work tirelessly from start to finish to get them the compensation they deserve as quickly as we can so that they can concentrate on their recovery.

-If you are looking to make a claim after an accident with an emergency vehicle that has left you injured, call Legal Helpline today on 0161 696 9685.
-Your call will be answered by a member of the team who will endeavor to help you as best as they can.
+If you are looking to make emergency services accident claims after an accident with an emergency vehicle that has left you injured, call Legal Helpline today on 0161 696 9685.
+Your call will be answered by a member of the team who will endeavour to help you as best as they can.

 A guide to road accident compensation claims from Legal Helpline.